-Angular cheilitis (also known as angular stomatitis and perleche) causes swollen red patches in the corners on the outside of your lips.
+Angular cheilitis, also known as angular stomatitis and perlèche, causes swollen red patches in the corners on the outside of your lips.

-It can occur on one or both sides of the mouth.
+It can occur on one or both sides of your mouth.
 It’s an inflammatory condition and can last a few days or be a chronic problem.
 It can affect people of all ages, including infants.

 Symptoms of angular cheilitis will almost exclusively appear at the corners of the mouth.
-The symptoms can be both physically painful and cosmetically frustrating.
+The symptoms can be both painful and frustrating.
 Symptoms can vary from having only mild redness to having open, bleeding blisters.

 If you’re experiencing angular cheilitis, the corners of your mouth may be: